superflows-dev/sf-nav/README.md

 ## Functionality

-- **Header & Footer** (complete) - SfNav component generates both the header and footer view
+- **Header & Footer** - SfNav component generates both the header and footer view
-- **Routing** (complete) - Routing is built inside this component, no external routing library required
+- **Routing** - Routing is built inside this component, no external routing library required
-- **Brand Info** (complete) - Brand name and logo are customizable
+- **Brand Info** - Brand name and logo are customizable
-- **Main Menu** (complete) - Menu is fully customizable and is accepted as an un-ordered list
+- **Main Menu** - Menu is fully customizable and is accepted as an un-ordered list
-- **Search Input** (complete) - SfNav ships with a search input field
+- **Search Input** - SfNav ships with a search input field
-- **Social Media** (complete) - SfNav accepts social media links as an un-ordered list and renders them into the footer
+- **Social Media** - SfNav accepts social media links as an un-ordered list and renders them into the footer
-- **Copyright Notice** (complete) - SfNav accepts copyright notice as input and renders it into the footer
+- **Copyright Notice** - SfNav accepts copyright notice as input and renders it into the footer
-- **Notifications** (complete) - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications
+- **Notifications** - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications
-- Call-to-action Button (in-progress) - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
+- **Call-to-action Button** - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
-- Profile Section (in-progress) - User profile section is also included, which can be used to show the status of a signed in user.
+- **Profile Section** - User profile section is also included, which can be used to show the status of a signed in user.
 It also includes a separate profile menu, that is customizable as well.
-- Announcement Banner (in-progress) - Provision for showing an announcement banner is also given on the top of the navigation bar
-- Customizability (in-progress) - All features mentioned above are inherently customizable.
-You can override the color scheme as well.
-- Responsive (in-progress) - SfNav is fully responsive and adapts to all screen sizes
-- Extendibility (in-progress) - In some places, SfNav also allows you to inject your own components, for greater customizability
-- **Keyboard Navigation** (enabled) - It allows keyboard navigation across all elements on desktop, mobile and tablet form factors.
+- **Keyboard Navigation** - It allows keyboard navigation across all elements on desktop, mobile and tablet form factors.
-- **Screen Reader Support** (enabled) - It supports both desktop and mobile screen readers making your app acceessible to partially or completely blind users.
+- **Screen Reader Support** - It supports both desktop and mobile screen readers making your app acceessible to partially or completely blind users.

 <br />